 Discovery Cove is truly like no other place we have ever visited.
 It’s like stepping into a tropical oasis in the middle of land-locked Orlando.
 This is an experience we will cherish for years and fulfills a life-long dream of mine to swim with dolphins.
 Here is a detailed report of our day at Discovery Cove.
 If you don’t have time to read everything, check out what’s in bold throughout this post for our favorite highlights, tips, and recommendations.

-Definitely plan to spend the entire day at Discovery Cove.
-The park opens at 8am so official check in starts at 7:30.
-We arrived right about 8:00.
-The check in lobby is spacious and inviting with a pacific island theme.
+Definitely, plan to spend the entire day at Discovery Cove.
+The park opens at 8 am so official check-in starts at 7:30.
+We arrived at about 8:00.
+The check-in lobby is spacious and inviting with a Pacific island theme.
 The staff is very courteous and work the lines to keep any crowds from building up.
-It was only 10 minutes or so before we were checked in for our the day.
+It was only 10 minutes or so before we were checked in for our day.